What is Radiometric Dating?

 3. No alteration of the parent or daughter isotopes

-These assumptions are necessary because no one was there when the rock was formed.
-No one observed the rock and determined the decay rate.
-And no one observed the rock from its existence to the present time to view if any outside forces affected the condition of the rock.
+These assumptions are necessary because no one was present when the rock formed.
+No one observed the rock and determined its decay rate.
+And no one observed the rock from its formation to the present to see whether any outside forces affected its condition.

 Watch this 3-minute video for a quick overview of radiometric dating.